A look at recent Amtrak derailments and other crashes

 An Amtrak passenger train struck a dump truck at an uncontrolled crossing in a rural area of Missouri killing three people on the train and one in the truck.
 At least 150 others were injured.
 The crash happened Monday near Mendon, Missouri.
 Several cars derailed.
 The train was traveling from Los Angeles to Chicago.
-The crash came a day after three people were killed when an Amtrak train smashed into a car in California killing three people in the vehicle.
+Later Monday, an Amtrak train crashed with a car in Detroit killing two people.
+The crashes came a day after three people were killed when an Amtrak train smashed into a car in California killing three people in the vehicle.

 Other recent Amtrak accidents: